Sugeepixie/Election-Analysis-PyPoll/README.md

         * Raymon Anthony Doane has 3.1% total percentage with 11,606 votes

  * Which candidate won the election, what was their vote count, and what was their percentage of the total votes?

-    Diane DeGette won the election with total percantage of 73.8% and 272,892 total votes
+    * Diane DeGette won the election with total percantage of 73.8% and 272,892 total votes

  ## Election Audit Summary

    * The python script designed for this project determines the winner, votes counts and percantages for each candiadate and county.
 While this python script satisfies     the current requirement for this election,  with few modifications this script can be used for any election.

     -  Possible modifications:
-       1. The current script identifies the candidate name and county columns with coumn index hardcoded in th script which can be a problem if the data      changes.Conditions can be applied to determine the columns and related data.
+       * The current script identifies the candidate name and county columns with coumn index hardcoded in th script which can be a problem if the data      changes.Conditions can be applied to determine the columns and related data.

-       2.Similarly, the location of the CSV file is hardcoded for accessing the data which can be a problem if the location changes!
+       * Similarly, the location of the CSV file is hardcoded for accessing the data which can be a problem if the location changes!
 Interactive user input elements can be included for the user to specify the path to the file instead of hardcoding it.